 From Aristotle to 21st Century Skills: Redefining the Public Speaking Process

-Presenter: David A. Yastremski, Ridge High School, New Jersey
+Presenters: David A. Yastremski, Ridge High School, New Jersey, and Harry Strong, The Potomac School, Virginia

 With the advent of new technological tools and platforms, communication has evolved to new heights in the past 20 years.
 Schools are investing in more technology than ever and developing Bring Your Own Technology policies so teachers and students can integrate digital literacy and media into their teaching and study.
 This workshop will introduce various ways to incorporate cloud-based services (such as Google Drive, Docs, and Forms) along with BYOT options to help bring the art of public speaking, from design to presentation to reflection, into the 21st century.